Police search for missing Petersburg man

 PETERSBURG, Va. — Police in Petersburg are searching for a missing man.

-Police say that William Banks was last seen on October 29th, 2018 at approximately 1:39 p.m.
+William Banks was last seen October 29, at approximately 1:39 p.m., according to police.

-Officers say he walked away from his caregiver while at the Social Security Administration building off of Wagner Road.
+He walked away from his caregiver while at the Social Security Administration building off of Wagner Road, police said.

 Police ask that if you’ve seen Banks, please contact Petersburg/Dinwiddie Crime Solvers at 804-861-1212 or send a tip through the P3tips App on your phone.